cwolves/copper-interface/README.md

 This repository contains infrastructure as code to quickly get started with the Copper API.

+In short, to use our API:

+1. Gather your JSON Log data (we're working on other formats)
+2. Send it to our API ('https://api.cwolves.com/api/v1/')

-For support, reach out to thatcher@cwolves.com.
+For any questions, reach out to thatcher@cwolves.com.
+I respond quickly!

 ## Copper API

 The Copper API sits between your log producers and your SIEM.
-It doesn't matter where these producers exist as long as they can send their JSON log data to the Copper API.
+It doesn't matter where these producers exist as long as they can send their JSON log data to the Copper API over the internet.

+NOTE: We are **actively** developing capability to accept XML data.

-One way to facilitate this process is to push all of your logs to a bucket and use a Lambda to forward them to the Copper API.
-This repository is allows you to instantly set up the AWS resources via their CDK for this pattern.
+One way to use our API is to push all of your logs to a bucket and use a Lambda to forward them to the Copper API.
+Our API will return the slashed data to you and  This repository is allows you to instantly set up the AWS resources via their CDK for this pattern.

 Additionally, this repository contains an example Python script that shows how to send logs to the Copper API directly.